-Roscoe Wilson Grading Guidelines
+Grading Guidelines 2021-2022

-The following administrative regulations were developed with input and feedback from the District’s Grading and Assessment Committee.
+The following administrative regulations were developed with input and feedback from the district’s Assessment and Grading Committee with input from stakeholders.
 These administrative regulations will be reviewed on an annual basis.

 - Report Cards - The purpose of report card grades is to communicate the student’s level of mastery of the designated Texas Essential Knowledge and Skills (TEKS) - based instructional objectives.
 EIA (LEGAL)